Monday, December 5, 2011

 Richardson isn't trying to argue that image and identity should matter in indie rock, but his statement reveals an ingrained comfort with the notion that some physical appearances and provenances possess greater myth-making potential than others.
 This probably doesn't bother women from small towns or bearded dudes from big cities too much, but we might ask whether there exists some point beyond which an outlier's personal identity is just too distant or foreign for his or her music to be considered relevant by this scene.
 I'm not saying that Bon Iver doesn't deserve the respect and attention he gets.
 He does.
 But I think we can also be sympathetic to the fact that not every band starts out with the same advantages.

 Here's a personal anecdote.
-When Liz and I left New York, we shipped a lot of our stuff through Amtrak.
-Their website doesn't give a whole lot of information, so when we got there, the charges turned out to be way more than what we had been quoted.
+When Liz and I left New York, we shipped a lot of our stuff to Seattle through Amtrak.
+Their website doesn't give a whole lot of information, so when we got there, the charges turned out to be way more than what we'd been quoted.
 I tried to stay good-natured and compliant, but Liz started sulking and shooting daggers from her eyes, and amazingly, that's what worked.
 The poor guy let us go with our original quotes.
 It then occurred to me that we all instinctively do things in ways that work best for us.
-Liz is very small with a soft-spoken Southern drawl, and I'm a short Asian fellow, so we both get walked upon with some regularity.
+Liz is a tiny White girl with a soft-spoken Southern drawl, and I'm a short Asian boy, so we both get walked upon with some regularity.
 But no one actually likes to see Liz upset, whereas I'm only an amusing clown when I get upset.
 Hence, we've learned to react very differently to the same situation.

 So getting back to indie rock, I'd wager that few in this scene would sympathise with my current lack of recognition, given my insistence on creating a bloated, unwelcoming monstrosity filled with Easter mondegreens, doublespeaker rhymes, and emotions buried only beneath thick layers of sardonic wit.
 But I'm just not someone who can hole up in a cabin for months, laying down my unadorned whispers into something painfully earnest and vulnerable, and expect to be loved for it.
 That wouldn't work for me.
 I've been who I am my whole life, I've seen what that signifies to others, and I'm pretty self-aware as an individual, so you'll just have to trust me on that one.
 If it does work for some, I'm only glad to hear it; I wouldn't want to live in a world incapable of spawning Bon Iver, Joanna Newsom, Daniel Johnston, or any other artists making the kind of music that only those like them could ever be loved for making.